 Hallmark University will accept course credits that apply to a student's program through "Course Credit by Examination," such as, College Level Exam Program (CLEP), Advanced Placement Program (AP), ACT Proficiency Examination Program (PEP), and DANTES-SF-498.
-Students must submit official documentation of successfully passing the "Course Credit by Examination" within the first forty-five (45) days of enrollment at Hallmark University.
+Students must submit official documentation of successfully passing the "Course Credit by Examination" within the first grading period of active attendance. at Hallmark University.